wesley34/1340--group67-project/README.md

    - It reports you with the percentage and spenditure of specific region.
    - The report contains the percentage and the total sum of each scope.
    - The precentage can tell the kids about their financial status statistically.
    - Then, we have mean prediction and deep learning prediction which will provide 2 kinds of prediction to kids.
      Hence, they can plan for next day easily.(short term prediction, long term prediciton)

 ### **3. Login Function**
 As we mentioned, financial status is sensitive personal information.
 A secured login system to prevent unwanted users to access is essential.
 There are 4 options here.
 They are Login, Register, Forget and Exit repectively.
 The feasures is discussed one by one in the following

 #### 3.1 Multi-users
-With the login system, we do support **multi-users**.
+   -With the login system, we do support **multi-users**.
    Say a family of 3 childrens, they can share the same computer but their documents will be separated.

 #### 3.2 Login
+   - Input username
+      The username exists -> a alert will pop out and user have to input again.
+   - Input the password.
-User first input username.
-If the username does not exist, a alert will pop out and user have to input again.
-And then user input the password.
-There are only **5 chances** input the right password considering the bot attack.
-After 5 times, the program will be terminated.
-Once the user input the username and corresponding password correctly, it shows "Welcome" and enters the main menu.
+      **5 chances only**  considering the bot attack -Once the user input the username and corresponding password correctly, it shows "Welcome" and enters the main menu.

 #### 3.3 Register
+   - Sign up for an account before they use the program.
+As it is open to the public.
+   - Input the username.
+      The username exists -> an alert
+   - Input the password
-New user can sign up for an account before they use the program.
-Since the financial status is for the public.
-User can first input the username.
-If there is repetitive username, again an alert pops out.
-Then the user will need to input the password.
-For security reason and avoid unreasonally many data, the password must be within **6-20 characters combining both characters and numbers**.
-Moreover, we have double validation to ensure users input the right password.
-If registeration is success, a notification shows up as well.
+      For security reason and avoid unreasonally many data -> **Must be within 6-20 characters combining both characters and numbers** -> Fouble validation to ensure users input the right password
+   - After registeration -> notification shows up

 #### 3.4 Forget
-Considering users may forget their username and password, they can input their email address here to find their data by entering their email address.
-To avoid the invalid data, there is a **format check**.
-Any invalid email leads to an alert.
+   - Considering users may forget their username and password
+   - Input their email address here to find their data by entering their email address.
+      -> To avoid the invalid data, there is a **format check**.
+Any invalid email -> alert.

 #### 3.5 Exit
-After you use the system, you can leave here :)
+   - After you are done with the system, you can leave here :)

 ### **4. Task Trigger**
 Since the purpose of this system is to let kids have a user-friendly, safe and efficient tool to manage financial status by themselves, parents also plays an important role.
-This function aims to have interactivity between parents and their children, allowing parents to provide some solid motivation to their kids.
+This function aims to have interactivity between parents and their children, allowing parents to provide some solid motivations to their kids.
-We use **linked list** to achieve this purpose for 2 reasons - the system can by better management on dynamic data structure as well as insertion and deletion.
+We use **linked list** to achieve this purpose for 2 reasons
+- The system can by better management on dynamic data structure as well as insertion and deletion.
 We have 5 features here.

 #### 4.1 Assign Task
-Parents can assign the task here.
-There is a node for each task with 4 data.
-The first one stores the task name, then the amount of bonus for completing the task, the third one is to check if the task has been done or not.
+   - Node for each task with 4 data.
+User need to input the first two.
+      Task name -> Okay even it is a sentence, eg. "Do Homework" Bonus for completing the task
+      True/Falso for the status of completing the task Next memory address
-First they need to input the task.
-It is **okay even it is a sentence** like "Do Homework".
-Then they can input the bonus.
-The system will ask you for double confirmation and then continuation.
-User can simply type 'y' or 'n' to decide so it is more user-friendly.
+   - Double confirmation and ask for continuation Users simply type 'y' or 'n' to decide so it is more user-friendly.

 #### 4.2 View Task
 Parents can check if tasks have finished or not here.
 Task name, bonus and status are all shown here.
 Moreover, if they wish to delete unwanted the task, they can simply input the line of the task.
 The **menu will be updated instantly**.
 The corresponding data in the memory will also be deleted at the same time to avoid data leak.